bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boussinesq.md

 **Joseph  Boussinesq**  was a French mathematician and physicist who made contributions to the theory of hydrodynamics, vibration, light, and heat.

 ### Mathematical Profile (Excerpt):
-* His father, Jacques Boussinesq, was a farmer who owned a family farm in the district, while his mother, Anne-Marie Cavalier, was the daughter of an industrialist.
 * After completing his secondary education, Boussinesq wanted to study at Montpellier, the closest town where he could undertake higher education, but he required financial support to enable him to study there.
-* The problem was that Boussinesq's mother died in 1857 and his father made it very clear that his duty was to take over the running of the family farm.
 * Having been awarded a degree which qualified him to teach in secondary schools, Boussinesq followed a teaching career being appointed to the Lycée in Agde in 1862, that in Le Vigan in 1865, then in Gap in 1866.
 * These towns are all in the south of France: Agde is, like the town in which Boussinesq was born, in Hérault - in fact it is on the river Hérault, 4 km from the Mediterranean Sea; Le Vigan is 64 km north of Montpellier; but Gap is much further east - it is the capital of the Hautes-Alpes, about 800 metres above sea level on right bank of the Luye River.
 * It was while teaching at the first of these schools in Agde that Boussinesq became drawn towards research in mathematics when he read two texts by Gabriel Lamé, namely Théorie mathématique de l'Elasticité Ⓣ(Mathematical Theory of Elasticity) and Leçons sur la théorie analytique de la chaleur Ⓣ(Lectures on the analytic theory of heat).